jensljungblad/elemental_components/README.md

 end
 ```

-We can access these from the template just like props:
+We can access these from the template just like attributes:

 ```erb
 <% # app/components/panel/_panel.html.erb %>